-Last year ended with the prospect of Google’s raft of SEO changes that the company is now introducing.
+Last year ended with the prospect of Google’s introduction of raft SEO changes.
 Knowing what lies ahead is crucial if you’re in a cutthroat online business heavily reliant on SEO success.
 To help you out this regard, we prepared a blog post about SEO evolution, presenting a compilation of 5 trends that Google will roll out this year.

 #1.
 Mobile to take first priority in Google indexing

-If you haven’t received an email to this effect then you should know that Google is shifting its ranking algorithm to primarily focus on mobile-friendliness as the first indexing criteria.
-Desktop aspects will still be factored in, however, mobile will take the first precedence above all else with the former pushed down the pecking order.
+If you haven’t received an email to this effect then you need to know that Google is shifting its ranking algorithm to primarily focus on mobile-friendliness as the primary indexing criteria.
+Desktop aspects will still be factored in, however, mobile will take the first precedence above all else with desktop accessibility pushed down the pecking order.

 It is therefore non-negotiable that your site ought to toe the handheld-interface line lest your website is thrust into the abyss of obscurity.
-You can do the former by enlisting the services of useful software such as website auditor which lets you know where you’re missing the mark and what to do to remedy that.
+You can do this by enlisting the services of useful software such as WebSite Auditor, which lets you know where you’re missing the mark and what to do to remedy this.

 #2.
 Changes in page speed considerations

-In a bid to bolster user experience of handheld devices, Google and its interwebs search dogs will consequently be moving away from judging page speed based on desktop loading time solely to doing so on mobile loading time as well.
-Technical criteria such as the optimization metric have long served as the measuring yard for years but now speed for both mobile and desktop has also been thrown into the consideration pot.
+In a bid to bolster the user experience of handheld devices, Google and its internet experts will consequently be moving away from judging page speed based solely on desktop loading time to doing so on the basis of mobile loading time as well.
+Technical criteria such as the optimization metric have long served as the measuring yard, but now speed for both mobile and desktop are being taken into consideration.

-While this won’t see you lose any SEO ranking ground, your website could be branded as slow’ which is sure to dwindle your traffic numbers.
-However, the good news is that Google lends you a hand on bettering optimization so you do not look any further than their recommendations list for help.
+While this won’t see you lose any SEO ranking ground, your website could be branded as ‘slow’, which is sure to reduce your traffic numbers.
+However, the good news is that Google is willing to lend you a hand in improving optimization, so you don’t have to look any further than their recommendations list for help.

 Tactica, a New Jersey SEO company suggests ‘a good name and track record will, as a result, earn you a higher ranking while a bad reputation will attract the opposite.
 To ensure that the latter is not the case, implore the use of linkless banks, throw your brand name into online conversations naturally and prioritize bolstering your rapport with clients’.